ansys/pyansys-dev-guide/doc/source/how-to/contributing.rst

 ----------------------------------

-You can install a Python library in *editable mode*, which allows you to modify the source code and have these new changes reflected in your Python environment.
+You can install a Python library in *editable mode*, which lets you modify the source code and have these new changes reflected in your Python environment.

 To install a Python library in editable mode: